vroyasumi/Feels-Trip-Magnet-Case/README.md

-# Feels-Trip-Magnet-Case-v2
+# Feels-Trip-Magnet-Case-v1.1

-### Intended to be used with the Feels Trip PCB¹.
+### Intended for use with the Feels Trip PCB¹.

-v2 utilizes more magnets for the enclosure (20 total) as opposed to v1 (12 total).
+v1.1 utilizes more magnets for the enclosure (20 total) as opposed to v1 (12 total). v1.2 soon - Updated magnet slots to prevent slippage when gluing the magnets to the case.

 ### Magnet Enclosure Preview